zama-ai/concrete/docs/tutorial/direct_circuits.md

 assert circuit.encrypt_run_decrypt(10) == 52
 ```

-There are a few differences between direct circuits and traditional circuits though:
+There are a few differences between direct circuits and traditional circuits:

-- You need to remember that resulting dtype for each operation will be determined by its inputs.
-This can lead to some unexpected results if you're not careful (e.g., if you do `-x` where `x: fhe.uint8`, you'll not get the negative value as the result will be `fhe.uint8` as well)
+* Remember that the resulting dtype for each operation will be determined by its inputs.
+This can lead to some unexpected results if you're not careful (e.g., if you do `-x` where `x: fhe.uint8`, you'll fail to get the negative value as the result will be `fhe.uint8` as well)
-- You need to use fhe types in `.astype(...)` calls (e.g., `np.sqrt(x).astype(fhe.uint4)`).
-This is because there are no inputset evaluation, so cannot determine the bit-width of the output.
+* Use fhe types in `.astype(...)` calls (e.g., `np.sqrt(x).astype(fhe.uint4)`).
+There is no inputset evaluation, so the bit width of the output cannot be determined.
-- You need to specify the resulting data type in [univariate](./extensions.md#fheunivariatefunction) extension (e.g., `fhe.univariate(function, outputs=fhe.uint4)(x)`), because of the same reason as above.
+* Specify the resulting data type in [univariate](extensions.md#fheunivariatefunction) extension (e.g., `fhe.univariate(function, outputs=fhe.uint4)(x)`), for the same reason as above.
-- You need to be careful with overflows.
-With inputset evaluation, you'll get bigger bit-widths but no overflows, with direct definition, you're responsible to ensure there aren't any overflows!
+* Be careful with overflows.
+With inputset evaluation, you'll get bigger bit widths but no overflows.
+With direct definition, you must ensure there aren't any overflows!

-Let's go over a more complicated example to see how direct circuits behave:
+Let's review a more complicated example to see how direct circuits behave:

 ```python
 from concrete import fhe